 A trust or trust-like arrangement whose function and structure is comparable to a trust is a legal entity subject to reporting if it is managed in Austria.
 In particular, domestic management in Austria is deemed to exist if the trustee has his/her residence or registered office in Austria.
 In addition, trusts and trust-like arrangements whose management is not located in Austria or in another Member State are also covered by the scope of application if the trustee enters into a business relationship or acquires real estate in Austria on behalf of the trust or trust-like arrangement.

 In order for a trust or a trust-like arrangement to be able to submit a report to the register, the trust or trust-like arrangement must be entered in the supplementary register for other affected parties.
-Information about the entry in the supplementary register for other affected parties can be found on the Homepage of the Federal Ministry for Digitisation and Business Location.
+Information about the entry in the supplementary register for other affected parties can be found here.

 The following persons or groups of persons must be reported to the Register as beneficial owners due to the exercise of certain functions for a trust: the trustor/settlor, the trustee(s), the protector (if any), and the beneficiaries or group of beneficiaries.
 As in the case of private foundations, one-time beneficiaries and persons who ultimately control the trust by other means are to be reported.

 The data on beneficial owners to be reported are the same for foundations, trusts and trust-like legal arrangements as for companies.
 As nature and extent of the beneficial interest, the respective function must be indicated by (for example founder, beneficiary, foundation council, etc.).